metacpan/metacpan-api/docs/Beta-API-docs.md

 Be aware that when you scroll, your docs will come back unsorted, as noted in the [ElasticSearch scan documentation](http://www.elasticsearch.org/guide/reference/api/search/search-type.html).

+## Identifying Yourself

+Part of being polite is letting us know who you are and how to reach you.
+This is not mandatory, but please do consider adding your app to the [[API-Consumers]] page.

 ## Available fields

 Available fields can be found by accessing the corresponding `_mapping` endpoint.